Tyne and Wear Fire and Rescue Service: Performance

-In 2018/2019, every fire and rescue service in England and Wales was subjected to a statutory inspection by Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HIMCFRS).
+Every fire and rescue service in England and Wales is periodically subjected to a statutory inspection by His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS).
 The inspection investigated how well the service performs in each of three areas.
 On a scale of outstanding, good, requires improvement and inadequate, Tyne and Wear Fire and Rescue Service was rated as follows:

 Fire stations

-The service divides its area into three geographical zones.
-All fire stations, apart from two which are noted below, are wholetime-crewed:
+The service divides its area into five geographical zones.
+All 17 fire stations, apart those noted below, are wholetime-crewed: